StackVista/stackstate-docs/k8s-quick-start-guide.md

 Set up a Kubernetes integration to collect topology, events, logs, change and metrics data from a Kubernetes cluster and make this available in StackState.

+### Supported container runtimes

+From StackState Agent V2.16, the following container runtimes are supported:

+* containerd
+* CRI-O
+* Docker

+Note that versions of StackState Agent prior to v2.16 support the Docker container runtime only.

 ### Prerequisites for Kubernetes

 To set up a StackState Kubernetes integration you need to have: